Adeyemitoba/buzzline-01-Toba/README.md

 ## Python Versions (3.11 for this course)

-The most current version of Python is 3.13.
+The current version of Python is 3.13.
-This course will use advanced tools (such as Kafka) that still require Python 3.11.
+This course will use advanced tools Kafka that still require Python 3.11.
 You are encouraged to install both and practice multiple versions.
 If space is an issue, we only need 3.11 in this course.
 For more information, See [PYTHON-VERSIONS.md](docs/PYTHON-VERSIONS.md).